mono/website/docs/getting-started/application-deployment.md

 On a checked out copy of the source.

-The tarball can be found here: [<http://www.go-mono.com/archive/monoskel-0.1.tar.gz>](http://www.go-mono.com/archive/monoskel-0.1.tar.gz)
+The tarball can be found on the [download site](http://www.go-mono.com/archive/monoskel-0.1.tar.gz)

 The contents of the tarball are: